90barricade93/FP_EC_AI_BC_24Q2/README.md

 ### Acknowledgements

-We would like to thank the [Encode Club AI BootCamp](https://github.com/Encode-Club-AI-Bootcamp) for this opportunity and [@mpagani](https://github.com/MatheusDaros) for his guidance and the Sponsors for their workshops!
+We would like to thank the [Encode Club AI BootCamp](https://github.com/Encode-Club-AI-Bootcamp) for this opportunity, the [@mpagani](https://github.com/MatheusDaros) for his expertise and guidance and the Sponsors for their workshops!

-### Sponsors

 <div align="center">